 Background and History

-The B Reactor National Historic Landmark at the Hanford Site in Washington state was the world’s first full-scale plutonium production reactor.
-Created as part of the top secret Manhattan Project during World War II, B Reactor produced plutonium used in the Trinity Test, as well as for the atomic bomb dropped on Nagasaki, Japan, to end World War II.
-The reactor was designed and built by the DuPont company based on experimental designs tested by Dr. Enrico Fermi at the University of Chicago and tests from the X-10 Graphite Reactor at Oak Ridge, TN.
-B Reactor was graphite moderated and water cooled.
-It consisted of a 28 by 36-foot, 1,200-ton graphite pile, penetrated through its entire length horizontally by 2,004 aluminum process tubes containing uranium fuel slugs.
-Cooling water from the nearby Columbia River was pumped through the aluminum tubes around the uranium slugs.
-This design allowed the reactor to produce plutonium-239 by irradiating naturally occurring uranium with neutrons.
+The B Reactor National Historic Landmark at the Hanford Site in southeastern Washington state was the world’s first full-scale plutonium production reactor.
+Created as part of the top-secret Manhattan Project during World War II, B Reactor produced plutonium used in the Trinity Test, and in the atomic bomb dropped on Nagasaki, Japan to end World War II.
+The reactor was designed and built by the DuPont company based on experimental designs tested by Dr. Enrico Fermi at the University of Chicago and tests from the X-10 Graphite Reactor at Oak Ridge, Tennessee.

 Its mission thought complete, B Reactor was initially shut down at the end of 1946.
-However, amid growing tension between the United States and the former Soviet Union, B Reactor was restarted in 1948 to support production of plutonium for the Cold War until 1967.
-At the direction of the Atomic Energy Commission, the B Reactor was shut down on Feb.
+However, amid growing tension between the U.S. and former Soviet Union, B Reactor was restarted in 1948 to support production of plutonium for the Cold War until 1967.
+At the direction of the U.S. Atomic Energy Commission, the B Reactor was shut down on Feb.
 12, 1968.

 Path to Preservation

 More than 30 buildings and 20 service facilities were part of B Reactor operations.
-From 1969 through 2006, all were dismantled and removed except for the reactor building, main exhaust stack and the river pump house, which still pumps water used for modern site activities.
-As recently as 2008, plans called for the B Reactor and its cooling stack to be dismantled as part of Hanford cleanup.
+From 1969 through 2006 all were dismantled and removed except for the reactor building, main exhaust stack and river pump house, which still pumps water used for modern site activities.
+As recently as 2008, plans called for the B Reactor and its exhaust stack to be dismantled as part of Hanford cleanup.

-The B Reactor was named a National Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1976, was listed in the National Register of Historic Places in 1992, was designated a National Historic Civil Engineering Landmark in 1994, and became a National Historic Landmark (NHL) in 2008.
-At the ceremony conferring NHL status on the facility, the acting Deputy Secretary of the Department of Energy (DOE) stood with the Deputy Secretary of the U.S. Department of Interior and announced a policy change for B Reactor.
-Its new path would be preservation and public access.
+The B Reactor was named a National Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1976, was listed in the National Register of Historic Places in 1992, was designated a National Historic Civil Engineering Landmark in 1994, and became a National Historic Landmark in 2008.
+At the ceremony conferring historic landmark status on the facility, the acting deputy secretary of the U.S. Department of Energy (DOE) stood with the deputy secretary of the U.S. Department of the Interior and announced a policy change for B Reactor: its new path would be preservation and public access.

 The B Reactor has always had strong support from a variety of local constituent organizations.
-The B Reactor Museum Association (BRMA), for example, formed more than 25 years ago with the goal of saving the B Reactor from demolition.
-In the early 1990s, that grass roots support grew to include many local and state elected officials, the Tri-City Development Council, Visit Tri-Cities, and members of the Washington state congressional delegation.
-In 2004, Congress directed the National Park Service (NPS) to undertake a Special Resource Study to determine whether it was appropriate and feasible for the NPS to create a new unit of the Park system devoted to telling the Manhattan Project story.
-The study ultimately answered in the affirmative and recommended park locations at each of the three original Manhattan Project sites—Hanford, Oak Ridge, TN., and Los Alamos, N.M.
+The B Reactor Museum Association, for example, was established in 1990 with the goal of saving the B Reactor from demolition.
+In the early 1990s, that grass roots support grew to include many local and state officials, the Tri-City Development Council, Visit Tri-Cities, and members of the Washington state congressional delegation.
+In 2004 Congress directed the National Park Service (NPS) to undertake a special resource study to determine whether it was appropriate and feasible for the NPS to create a new unit of the park system devoted to telling the Manhattan Project story.
+The study ultimately answered in the affirmative and recommended park locations at each of the three original Manhattan Project sites: Hanford; Oak Ridge, Tennessee; and Los Alamos, New Mexico.

-In December 2014, then Congressman Doc Hastings, with support from Washington’s U.S. Senators, Maria Cantwell and Patty Murray, obtained congressional authorization for the new Manhattan Project National Historical Park.
+In December 2014, then U.S. Rep. Doc Hastings, with support from Washington’s U.S. Sens.
+Maria Cantwell and Patty Murray, obtained congressional authorization for the new Manhattan Project National Historical Park.
 President Barack Obama signed the bill into law on Dec.
 19, 2014.
-DOE and NPS are on track to sign a Memorandum of Agreement (MOA) for joint management of the new park within a year of the law’s enactment.
-Consistent with the legislation, DOE will continue ownership of its eligible park facilities and will focus on preservation and safe public access.
-NPS, meantime, will interpret the Manhattan Project story for the public and run visitor services at the park locations.
+DOE and NPS signed a memorandum of agreement (MOA) for joint management of the new park on November 10, 2015.
+Consistent with the legislation, DOE owns and operates its historic facilities and provides public access to the park.
+The NPS is responsible for interpreting the Manhattan Project story for the public and providing visitor services at the three park locations.